 - Additional picnic shelters and BBQs installed

 Keep in mind that entry to the water is rocky/pebbly and a bit slippery.
 We STRONGLY recommend wearing water shoes and going in slowly.
-There is a small shallow area for little kids to splash in.
+Sadly, there’s no longer a small shallow area for little kids to splash in – it was filled in with pebbles in December 2019.

 Seating near the water is amongst the trees and rocks.
 And there is some natural shade in the early morning and afternoon.
 There are a few new picnic shelters back up the stairs, near the new viewing platform.
 And it can get busy on weekends.